 Sometimes in multiple sclerosis people can experience difficulty swallowing (dysphagia).
 If swallowing becomes very difficult, then your doctor may feel that you need help to ensure you get proper nutrition and avoid chest infections that might be caused by food particles getting into your lungs (known as aspiration).
 You may be advised to have a feeding tube fitted, through a procedure called percutaneous endoscopic gastrostomy (PEG).
 Percutaneous means 'through the skin' and endoscopic refers to the use of a viewing tube into the stomach to observe and place the feeding tube correctly.
-Gastronomy means an opening into the stomach.
+Gastrostomy means an opening into the stomach.

 With a PEG procedure, a small feeding tube is inserted directly into your stomach through the abdominal wall.
 The tube is fitted during a minor operation and can be hidden under clothes.
 A full balanced diet can be fed through the tube in liquid form, and the tube is sealed off when feeding is not taking place.